-At Alfriston, we use a variety of teaching and learning styles in science lessons with the principle aim of developing children's knowledge, understanding and skills.
+At Alfriston, we use a variety of teaching and learning styles in science lessons with the principle aim of ensuring progress in children's knowledge, understanding and skills.
 This may be through whole class teaching, collaborative active enquiry or individual study.